The Joint-Payee Question

 | Subject reviewed | Cashier’s check #0084412016 · joint-payee endorsement question · JPMorgan Chase deposit acceptance |

-| Branch oral position | JPMorgan Chase Bank, N.A. should not have accepted the deposit of the instrument in the absence of the co-payee endorsement of Phat K. Tran · written confirmation pending |
+| Branch oral position | JPMorgan Chase Bank, N.A. should not have accepted the deposit in the absence of the co-payee endorsement of Phat K. Tran · written confirmation pending |

 The confirmation number BA3GA0EF8HGGA is a Wells Fargo internal record handle.
 It identifies the May 18, 2026 interaction within Wells Fargo’s own case-management system and serves as a routable reference for subsequent correspondence with the Wells Fargo compliance function.
 The branch’s oral position remains unwritten and is not yet evidence of the bank’s institutional position; a written follow-up from the branch or from compliance is the appropriate next document.